BartSte/nvim-project-marks/README.md

   -- will refresh lualine.
   abbreviations = false,

-  -- Message to be displayed when jumping to a mark. message = 'Waiting for mark...'
+  -- Message to be displayed when jumping to a mark.
+No message is displayed if -- set to an empty string. message = 'Waiting for mark...'

+  -- Message opts, table passed to nvim_notify. message_opts = { timeout = 2000 }
 })
 ```